BIGRoC: Boosting Image Generation via a Robust Classifier: Experimental Results

-\textbf{Implementation details} In all of our experiments, we use a single pretrained adversarially trained ResNet-50 on CIFAR-10 as the robust classifier \cite{robustness}.
-We further elaborate regarding the experimental setups and implementation details in Appendix \ref{sec:imp_det_cifar}.

-\textbf{Quantitative Results} Table \ref{tab:results} contains our quantitative results for conditional image synthesis and Table \ref{tab:results_uncond} for the unconditional case.
-These results indicate that BIGRoC achieves a substantial improvement across a wide range of tested generator architectures, both conditional and unconditional, demonstrating the method's versatility and validity.
+\textbf{Quantitative Results} Table \ref{tab:results} contains BIGRoC\textsubscript{PL} and BIGRoC\textsubscript{GT} quantitative results for both unconditional and conditional image synthesis refinement, respectively.
+These results indicate that BIGRoC achieves a substantial improvement across a wide range of generator architectures, both conditional and unconditional, demonstrating the method's versatility and validity.
+Interestingly, the fact that the same robust classifier can enhance both low-quality models (that require focus on high-level features) and top-performing models (that require emphasis on low-level features) strongly attests to its generative powers.

-\textbf{Qualitative Results} We show in Figure \ref{fig:cifar_qualitative} and Appendix \ref{sec:qualitative_res} qualitative results that indicate that the ``boosted`` results are indeed more pleasing and clear to human observers.
+\textbf{Qualitative Results} To strengthen the quantitative results, we show in Figure \ref{fig:cifar_qualitative} and in the supplementary material qualitative results that verify that the ``boosted'' results indeed look better perceptually.